team-calacc/team-calacc.github.io/index.md

 - Backup development time (if needed)

 ### Progress
-2021-11-26
+2021-12-08

-Now most of the gameplay is implemented locally.
-The server is running on the cloud, and users can join the lobby and start the game.
-There is a new map design, and we have playable mini-games.
-Up next is making the game rules work online.
+The game is now soon ready to play.
+Most of the game is implemented for online multiplayer, there are items, powerups, tasks and more.
+The full map has been added to the game along with music and sound effects.

 ### Related work
 [Unity Engine](https://unity.com/)